Horseweed in Canberra, ACT

 • It is very competitive.

-• Fleabane can develop herbicide resistance.
+• Fleabane develops herbicide resistance.

-At first Horseweed, when young or in closely mown turf, appears as a flat, rosette like weed.
+In closely mown or when it is young, Horseweed appears as a flat, rosette like weed.
 However as it matures, the stem lengthens and leaves form around the entire stem.

-In the Spring and Autumn, large clumps of flowers form around the top of the tall stem, and these form fluffy clusters as seeds form.
+In the Spring and Autumn, large clumps of flowers form around the top of the tall stem, and these form fluffy clusters as its seeds form.

 After you read this, you will be able to:

-• Identify Fleabane or Horseweed.
+• Identify Fleabane weed or Horseweed.

 • Know the habitat of Fleabane.